 Avoid a Retirement Account Levy

 Instead of hoping the IRS doesn’t levy your retirement income, you can avoid the levy by taking action towards resolving your tax debt.
-Many taxpayers can totally avoid the risk of a levy using one of the following strategies:
+Many taxpayers can completely avoid the risk of a levy using one of the following strategies:

 - Submit an Offer in Compromise to settle your debt for less than you owe.